tableau/Logshark/docs/index.md

 LogShark works by running a set of targeted plugins that pull specific data out of the log files.
 LogShark builds a data source and provides Tableau workbooks which you can then use to analyze the log files in Tableau.

+**NOTE**: This version of LogShark is significantly faster and brings back the ability to write to a PostgreSQL database server, as well as a number of other improvements.
+See [releases page](https://github.com/tableau/Logshark/releases/latest) for a full list of updates.

 This installation and user guide will walk you through the steps to get started, how to run LogShark and view the results, and a command dictionary.

 <!--